 Ian Jones tells the story of how, as a boy of ten, he was first introduced to the legend of Ned through reading J.J.
 Kenneally’s The Inner History of the Kelly Gang.
 I was eight when I first went to Glenrowan but, unlike Ian, it took me a few more years to realise what impact Ned had made on the Australian psyche.
-I suppose Ian didn’t have television to distract him back in 1940… Still, I always had a fascination for all things Australian.
+I suppose Ian didn’t have television to distract him back in 1940.
+Still, I always had a fascination for all things Australian.
 When other kids were watching Mickey Mouse, I was reading Blinky Bill.
 My GI Joe was dressed in Kelly armour that I’d made out of toilet rolls, sewn together with black cotton and coloured in with gray texta.
-Today I run a graphic design studio and during my spare time, when I’m not sleeping, I’m building this website.
-Sure there have been countless books, reviews, films and discussions stemming from the infamous uprising but they have never been placed into one easy to access online reference.
+Today I run a publishing studio and during my spare time, when I’m not sleeping, I’m building this web site.
+Sure there have been countless books, reviews, films and discussions stemming from the infamous uprising but they have never been placed into one easy to access online reference, until now.
 History has always fascinated me, particularly Australian history.
-This website compliments my thirst for knowledge, allowing me to share my passion with like minded souls.
-It also helps hone my writing skills as I labour away finishing a PhD, during my other spare time…
+This web site compliments my thirst for knowledge, allowing me to share my passion with like minded souls.

 My Kelly Connection

-Ask any Australian (or for that matter any Kelly buff the world over) and they will tell you a story about their great grandparents riding shot gun for the Kelly Gang or feeding their horses or hiding them in their cellar (take your pick, the lists can go on for pages!).
+Ask any Australian (or for that matter any Kelly buff the world over) and they will tell you a story about their great grandparents riding shot gun for the Kelly Gang or feeding their horses, or hiding them in their cellar, etc. – take your pick, the lists can go on for ages!
 Well, not to be outdone, I too have a tenuous link to the legends of home made armour.
 Yes, my father’s mother (ie. my grandmother) came from a small country town in Victoria called Violet Town, situated right there in the thick of things at Kelly Country.

 Aims and Ideals